Community Health and Population Science

 Epidemiological Research on Population Intersectionality

-Research to understand the contribution of intersecting social statuses on patterns of disease risk, incidence, morbidity, and mortality for populations experiencing health disparities (e.g. racial/ethnic minorities living in rural vs. urban areas; sexual/gender minorities of lower vs. higher socioeconomic status) or subgroups within a populations experiencing health disparities (e.g., racial/ethnic minorities with disabilities; older adults living in rural areas).
+Research to understand the contribution of intersecting social statuses on patterns of disease risk, incidence, morbidity, and mortality for populations experiencing health disparities (e.g. racial and ethnic minority groups living in rural vs. urban areas; sexual and gender minority groups of lower vs. higher socioeconomic status) or subgroups within a health disparity population (e.g., racial and ethnic minority groups with disabilities; older adults living in rural areas).

 Research on how societal and structural factors influence population-level patterns of disease risk factors, incidence, morbidity, and mortality for populations experiencing health disparities.